meggieb/CourseraUCIData/CodeBook.md

 #This is the code book
-This data was gathered from research that was performed at UCI.
-Most of the variable descriptions come from this site (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and the READ.ME and features_info.txt file in the following link (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+This data was gathered from research that was performed by another group and is available through UCI.
+The data shown is taken from an experiment with 30 individuals ages 19-48.
+These individuals were asked to perform 6 different activities and their motion (acceleration and velocity) was captured using the Samsung Galaxy S II (worn on their waist).
+The data originates from this site (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+To gather the data, download it through this zip (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+To read more about the data, read the README.txt file and features_info.txt file.

-This Code Book will give descriptions about the transformations on the original data as the links above do a great job explaining the details of how the data was collected.
+This Code Book will give descriptions about the transformations on the original data as the links above do a great job explaining the details of how the original data was collected in the experiment.

 ##Variables and Data Description
 ### The Tidy Data Set
-This data set shows the mean and standard deviation measures for different motion metrics (79 metrics to be exact) for different combinations of subjects and activities these subjects performed.
+This data set shows the average of the mean and standard deviation measures for different motion metrics (79 metrics to be exact) for different combinations of subjects and activities these subjects performed.
 There are 6 possible activities each subject (person) could perform: LAYING, SITTING, STANDING, WALKING, WALKINGDOWNSTAIRS, or WALKINGUPSTAIRS.
-There were 30 total subjects.
-Therefore, there are 180 rows (6 activities X 30 subjects).
+There were 30 total subjects; therefore, there are 180 rows (6 activities X 30 subjects).
 The tidy data set is a 180 X 81 matrix.
 Each row has the subject identifier, the activity being performed, and the 79 motion metrics measured.
-Each motion metric is an average of the measurements from the original raw data.
-There were 10,299 distinct rows in the first data set before all the metrics were averaged to get 180 rows.
+The original dataset was a 10,299 X 81 matrix; therefore, all these metrics were condensed by averaging each metric in order to get a summary matrix of 180 X 81.

 ###More About the Variables
-Here is the long list of variables included in the tidy dataset.
+Following is the long list of variables included in the tidy dataset.
 There are more technical details of how the motion metrics were captured in the links above.
 The explanation here will only discuss how they were changed from the original raw format to the tidy data set.

 #####The following variables (Subjects and Action Performing) are the dimensions by which the metrics are grouped.
-1 Subjects - The individuals participating in the study.
-It is a unique identifier for the individual.
-2	ActionPerforming - The action the person is performing in the study.
+1 Subjects - A unique identifier for  individuals participating in the study 2	ActionPerforming - The action the person is performing in the study.
 The options are:
 * LAYING
 * WALKING